amitxv/PC-Tuning/docs/configure-amd.md

     - See [media/amd-driver-example.png](/media/amd-driver-example.png)

-- Open device manager and install the driver by right-clicking on the display adapter, browse my computer for driver software and select the driver folder
+- Open device manager and install the driver by right-clicking on the display adapter, then select ``Update driver`` and select the driver folder

 - Navigate to the driver directory (mine is ``B381690``) and extract ``ccc2_install.exe`` with 7-Zip and run ``CN\cnext\cnext64\ccc-next64.msi`` to install the Radeon software control panel

-- Ensure to disable the bloatware AMD services and drivers in [ServiWin](https://www.nirsoft.net/utils/serviwin.html).
+- Ensure to disable the unnecessary AMD services and drivers in [ServiWin](https://www.nirsoft.net/utils/serviwin.html).
 These are typically the ``AMD Crash Defender`` services and ``AMD External Events Utility`` (required for VRR)

 ## Configure AMD Control Panel

-- Configure the following in the graphics section:
+- Configure the following in the ``Graphics`` section:

     - Texture Filtering Quality - Performance